If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 However, it will also include additional information such as details on any fixtures and fittings included in the transaction.
 It will also state an anticipated date of exchange, though at this early stage it is just a rough agreement.

-Both the buyer and selling can choose to add any other specific details they would like the solicitors to be aware of at this stage.
-Ultimately, the memorandum of sale is there to set the legal process in motion and needs to accurately reflect what has been agreed at that point.
+Both the buyer and seller can choose to add any other specific details they would like the solicitors to be aware of at this stage.

-What Does A Memorandum Of Sale Look Like?
+What Does A Sales Memorandum Look Like?

 That’s because they only need to convey the correct information clearly.
 There is no need for anything fancy.

-Download A Free Memorandum Of Sale Template
+Download A Free Template

 You can download a free memorandum of sale template we have created by clicking here.